From the Farm: State FFA Awards - NewsBreak

 From the Farm: State FFA Awards

 CHAMPAIGN, Ill.
-(WCIA) — It was state FFA awards day for students to be judged in 50 different categories for their supervised ag education projects, and there were several winners in the WCIA viewing area.
+(WCIA) — Saturday was state FFA awards day for students to be judged in 50 different categories for their supervised agriculture education projects, and there were several winners in the WCIA viewing area.

-“Through my project I gain a lot of skills through the actual labor that goes into the project I learn agronomics and mechanics and equipment operation as well as various other farm tasks, but I also learn a lot about life and ways to manage stuff as I get older and making mistakes like everybody does and it taches me how to handle that in a proper way,” Rappe said.
+“Through my project, I gain a lot of skills.
+In the actual labor that goes into the project, I learn a lot about agronomics and mechanics and equipment operation as well as various other farm tasks,” Rappe said.
+“But I also learn a lot about life and ways to manage stuff.
+As I get older and making mistakes like everybody does, it taches me how to handle that in a proper way.”

 Lizzie Schafer of Owaneco, a member of Taylorville FFA, was tops with her beef production project.